Melissa Nalley Barker

 Schedule Your Consultation

-If you’re considering divorce or facing a custody dispute in Johns Creek, Alpharetta, Cumming, Milton, Roswell, Sandy Springs, Duluth, Suwanee, or anywhere in Forsyth, Fulton, or Gwinnett County – I want you to know that taking this step is okay.
+If you’re considering divorce, facing a custody dispute, need to modify an existing order, or want to enforce a court order in Johns Creek, Alpharetta, Cumming, Milton, Roswell, Sandy Springs, Duluth, Suwanee, or anywhere in Forsyth County, Fulton County, or Gwinnett County, I want you to know that taking this step is okay.

-Calling a divorce lawyer doesn’t mean your marriage is over.
+Contacting a family law attorney doesn’t mean your marriage is over.
+It doesn’t mean you’re giving up.
 It means you’re gathering information.
-It means you’re taking care of yourself.
-It means you’re being responsible.
+It means you’re taking care of yourself and your children.

-When you call, you might speak with me.
+When you reach out, you might speak with me.
 I’ll listen.
 I won’t judge.
-And I’ll help you take the next step – whatever that looks like for you.
+And I’ll help you take the next step, whatever that looks like for you.
 Because I’ve been where you are.
 And it does get better.